 Swallows can be a nuisance in suburban areas due to their nesting habits.
-The mud nests damage and deface the outer walls and eaves of residences and office buildings.
+Swallow nests are made of mud which damage and deface the outer walls and eaves of residences and office buildings.
 Building sides often end up smeared with feces from the bird colony along with collecting on the ground.
 Homeowners have also reported problems with parasites entering the house through building cracks next to the nests which poses a potential health risk to humans and animals.

-They build elaborate nests out of mud pellets.
-They look for sites near a river with dirt embankments.
-Both cliff and barn Swallows pack mud pellets in the upper eaves of a building.
+Increasingly, swallows nest in buildings and other man made structures.
+They build elaborate mud bird nests out of mud pellets.
+They like to build their nests at sites near a river with dirt embankments.
+Both cliff and barn swallows pack mud pellets in the upper eaves of a building.
 The resulting nest will resemble a wine carafe or flask with the opening on the side.
 They line the nest with grass and feathers.
 Nests are packed together in close knit colonies.
 The colonies range in size from a few to several thousand.